claestom/law-retention-guardrails/README.md

 **Why a script instead of the policy?** A workspace exposes *every* built-in table as a resource - often 800-1500, most of them empty.
 A DeployIfNotExists policy would queue **one remediation deployment per table, per workspace** (slow, noisy, throttling-prone).
 The script loops tables directly, is **idempotent** (skips tables already correct), and lets you target exactly what you want.
 So: use the **policy to audit**, and this **script to configure**.

 Run it once:

+⚠️ Make sure to edit the values in the Set-LawTableRetention.ps1.

 ```powershell
 # preview (no changes)
 ./scripts/Set-LawTableRetention.ps1 -ResourceGroupName <rg> -WhatIf